Physics constraints and response validation in discrete-time reduced-order modeling: from idealized turbulent systems to climate dynamics: Physics constraints and causal regularization in practice

-\paragraph*{Test-model for low-frequency climate variability.} To showcase the framework, we consider a stochastic version of the Charney–DeVore model \citep{charneyDeVore}, ``CdV'' hereafter.
-The model was obtained as a six-dimensional Galerkin truncation of the barotropic vorticity equation on a $\beta$-plane channel with topography.
-The formulation considered here is the one further proposed by De Swart \cite{de1988low}.
-The model has been widely studied in the context of large-scale atmospheric circulation \cite{CROMMELIN,crommelin2004mechanism,dorrington2023interaction}, as well as in computational studies of regime transitions and rare events \cite{grafke2019numerical}.
-The model takes the following form:
+We consider a stochastic version of the Charney--DeVore model \citep{charneyDeVore}, ``CdV'' hereafter, in the formulation of De Swart \cite{de1988low}.
+The model is a six-dimensional Galerkin truncation of the barotropic vorticity equation on a $\beta$-plane channel with topography and has been widely used to study large-scale atmospheric circulation \cite{CROMMELIN,crommelin2004mechanism,dorrington2023interaction,grafke2019numerical}.
+It is given by